widget

 How To Kick in Swimming For Beginners - Flippy Floppy Feet

-Of all the things that are hardest for all students to comprehend, one of them is the concepts of how to kick in swimming for beginners to get propulsion using your feet.
+Of all the things hardest for beginner swimming students to comprehend, one of them is how to kick to generate propulsion using your feet.

 How To Kick in Swimming For Beginners

-Of course in reality you don't want stiff legs either.
-You only want you knees to have a minimum bend in order to utilizes you upper leg muscles.
-Most learners use their lower leg muscles and it they are just not strong enough to give the kind of power needed for an effective kick.
+Of course, in reality, you don't want stiff legs either.
+You only want your knees to have a minimum bend to utilise your upper leg muscles.
+Most learners use their lower leg muscles, but they are just not strong enough for the power needed for an effective kick.

-Whilst not being unique to adults they certainly are the ones that seem to struggle with it the most with this.
-Probably because of a less supple body in the first place, but I thing more because of the fear they have developed for swimming over the years of their non swimming.
+Whilst not unique to adults, some struggle with it the most.
+Probably because of a less supple body in the first place, but perhaps more because of the fear they have developed for swimming over the years of not swimming.

 You can't quite see the young student in this video using flippy floppy feet.
-But if you look closely at the feet of the instructor as she is showing the student you can clearly see beautiful "flippy floppy Feet" just as she describes it.
+But if you look closely at the instructor as she demonstrates to the student, you can clearly see beautiful "flippy floppy Feet" just as she describes them.

 Enjoy